 Much of the country’s hard working coffee growers are indigenous and run small farms (~150,000+, averaging 3 hectares of farm land), and are organized in cooperatives.
 These social collectives help small farmers and communities build a sustainable living based on fair trade income.
 Peruvian women also lead the way for gender equality in coffee production with the Café Femenino (CF) program, which empowers female farmers to earn an equitable income and improve their lives.
-Trees Organic proudly supports and buys our Peruvian coffee through the CF program.
-As such, your coffee purchase is making a difference for traditional families, as well as acknowledging the contribution of women in coffee farming.

 The Flavour of Peruvian Coffee